 6.)
 Height: Having an ideal height is also apparently a problem for women.
 Most women seem to want to be taller, and complain of only being in the low 5’s; 5’ 1’’ to 5’ 5’’ is apparently not tall enough.
 Think about those tall, long-legged fashion models that apparently all women want to emulate.
 There is a point, of course though, where a woman becomes too tall – somewhere around 5’ 10” is the limit.
 Any taller than that, and they might challenge the superiority of men.

 7.)
 Breast size: Finally, the one you’ve all been waiting for: women want to have bigger breasts.
 Women apparently see celebrities with large breasts and want to have large breasts too.
 Women become insecure when their jerk boyfriends make jokes about them being flat as a board.
 All men apparently are attracted to large breasts, and all women apparently want all men to be attracted to them.
 Biologically breasts speak of fertility or baby nurturing so big breast desirability is evolutionary.
 Now, I sincerely hope that any woman reading this list of their apparent insecurities is really angry right now.
-I honestly cannot believe that in 2012 this is the picture of women that is being suggested by their insecurities.
+I honestly cannot believe that even nowadays this is the picture of women that is being suggested by their insecurities.
 The above would suggest that women are all worried about looking like celebrities and models; want nothing more than to be desired sexually by men; and finally that this is all well and good because it’s based on evolution.
 If you’re mad now, though, the next few insecurities women apparently have regarding dating are going to make you even madder.